-Familial adenomatous polyposis monitoring, Whipple procedure gave my
+Familial adenomatous polyposis monitoring, Whipple procedure gave my husband more time

 When he was 15, my husband Jesse underwent a colectomy, a procedure that removed his colon.
 Jesse opted to do this after learning that he had familial adenomatous polyposis (FAP), a genetic condition that caused him to develop polyps throughout his gastrointestinal tract and put him at increased risk for colorectal cancer.